zuai-logo

 All Flashcards

-What are the key differences between a scatterplot and a residual plot?
+What is the definition of a residual plot?

 What is the formula for calculating a residual?